 Technology, media, Politics, and Non-Profit Experience

 Cyrus Krohn has been a cutting-edge communicator, digital innovator and new media executive for over 20 years.
-Krohn is currently Co-Founder and Chief Operating Officer at Element Data, Inc. Most recently, he managed acquisition of the Cheezburger Network, one of the world’s largest digital media companies focused on humor and entertainment, to Literally Media.
+Krohn is currently Co-Founder and Chief Operating Officer at Element Data, focused on decision intelligence software leveraging machine learning and artificial intelligence.
+Most recently, he managed acquisition of the Cheezburger Network, one of the world’s largest digital media companies focused on humor and entertainment, to Literally Media.
 Prior to Cheezburger, Krohn co-founded Crowdverb and sold the start-up to WPP, the world’s largest communication services group.
 Krohn has worked as a senior director and executive producer at technology companies including Microsoft and Yahoo.